 8 Inspiring Automotive Loyalty Programs & Dealership Reward Programs

-Here’s a list of real-world car loyalty programs and dealer rewards programs as inspiration.
+Here’s a list of real-world automotive customer loyalty programs and dealer loyalty programs as inspiration.

 Founded in 1957, Enterprise is a rent-a-car service that’s available in over 8,000 locations worldwide.
 The company operates a customer-centric loyalty program that combines earn & burn mechanisms with a tiered system.